Acadia Parish driver declines to press charges after assault involving juveniles on ATV - NewsBreak

 Acadia Parish driver declines to press charges after assault involving juveniles on ATV

-ACADIA PARISH, La. ( KLFY ) A male driver was assaulted by several people who arrived on scene before police after three juveniles were injured in an ATV crash in Acadia Parish.
+ACADIA PARISH, La. ( KLFY ) A male driver was assaulted by several people who arrived on scene before police, after three juveniles were injured in an ATV crash.

 According to Louisiana State Police , it happened Saturday on La.
 Hwy 95, south of Church Point.